Contents

 Track Process Performance

-Tracking the performance of the process helps reinforce the importance of the process but also helps the process owners to take corrective action and improve the process.
+Tracking the performance of the process helps reinforce the importance of the process but also helps the process owners take corrective action and improve the process.

 At a bare minimum, you should track the key goals you want to achieve by implementing a purchasing process.
 For example – improved cost controls.